anajmabdi/currency-exchanger/README.md

 <div align="center">* Clone this repository to your desktop
 <div align="center">* Navigate to the top level of the directory
 <div align="center">* Run 'code .' in terminal after initializing git
-<div align="center"> Create a .env file where API key is stored and add this file in .gitignore to hide content in there.
+<div align="center">* Create a .env file and store your API key in a ' API_KEY ' variable.
+Then add this file in .gitignore to hide your key.
 <div align="center">To get an API key, follow these steps:

 - Choose a plan while making an account at **[Exchange Rate](https://www.exchangerate-api.com/#pricing)**.